 The same person also does business with The Plastic Merchant and read my post on the The Plastic Merchant fiasco.
 He informed me that if people began liquidating sold gift cards to recoup their TPM losses, “we will go after them.”
 It really pissed me off, especially since TPM is the culprit in all this.
 This kind of remark is ill-timed and completely insensitive to the financial hole these people are finding themselves in.
 If this other company was being affected by TPM customers cashing out gift cards in an attempt to recoup massive losses, they should be going after TPM.

-The whole situation is gross and I can’t believe the nerve of this person to kick people who are are already down while completely absolving TPM of responsibility.
+The whole situation is awful and I can’t believe the nerve of this person to kick people who are already down, while completely absolving TPM of responsibility.
 I have very little free time these days and having someone waste 45 minutes on an insanely hectic day to threaten my readers was not appreciated.

 2. Affiliate links